 As the regenerative medicine field rapidly evolves, CIRM faces a key challenge: investing the remaining $3.86 billion in ways that deliver the greatest impact for Californians.
 To meet this challenge, CIRM launched the Strategic Allocation Framework (SAF) to prioritize resources and maximize the potential of regenerative medicine breakthroughs.
 What is the SAF?
 The SAF uses … Continue reading Strategic Framework Impacts the Future of CIRM’s Research Funding

 Image Source: American Heart Association Journals The California Institute for Regenerative Medicine (CIRM) awarded $4 million to support a gene therapy for rare life-threatening genetic disorder.
 A rare heart disorder Known as desmoplakin gene variant arrhythmogenic cardiomyopathy (DSP ACM), the genetic disorder is a rare heart disorder.
-This preclinical award went to Deborah D. Ascheim, … Continue reading CIRM Supports Innovative Gene Therapy for Rare Heart Disorder
+This preclinical award went to Deborah D. Ascheim, … Continue reading CIRM Supports Gene Therapy for Rare Heart Disorder

 Meet Our New CEO: Jonathan Thomas